canalplus/rx-player/doc/api/Loading_a_Content.md

 _defaults_: `false`

-Allow to play DASH low-latency contents (with Chunk-encoded and chunk-transferred CMAF segments) with a low latency efficiently.
+Allows playing DASH low-latency contents (with Chunk-encoded and chunk-transferred CMAF segments) with a low latency efficiently.

-In the some rare browsers who do not support the `fetch` API (like IE11 or the BlackBerry browser), we might be more prone to rebuffering in that mode the first few seconds.
+In the rare browsers that do not support the `fetch` API (like IE11 or the BlackBerry browser), we might be more prone to rebuffering in that mode the first few seconds.
 If you want to have a better experience on those browsers, you might want to begin to play further from the live edge in those cases through the `startAt` option.